rosell-dk/webp-express/README.md

 But there is a case for using WebP Express rather than Jetpacks "Speed up image load times" feature:

-Jetpack has the same drawback as the *Standard* WebP Express operation mode: If a user downloads the file, there will be a mismatch between the file extension and the image type (the file is ie called "logo.jpg", but it is really a webp image).
+Jetpack has the same drawback as the *Varied image responses* operation mode: If a user downloads the file, there will be a mismatch between the file extension and the image type (the file is ie called "logo.jpg", but it is really a webp image).
 I don't think that is a big issue, but for those who do, WebP Express might still be for you, even though you have Jetpack.
 And that is because WebP Express can be set up just to generate webp's, without doing the internal redirection to webp (will be possible from version 0.10.0).
 You can then for example use the [Cache Enabler](https://wordpress.org/plugins/cache-enabler/) plugin, which is able to generate and cache two versions of each page.
 One for browsers that accepts webp and one for those that don't.
 In the HTML for webp-enabled browsers, the images points directly to the webp files.

 Pro Jetpack:
 - It is a free CDN which serves webp out of the box.